Lillian1228/hsa_ai_assistant/services-hsa-expense-assistant/expense_manager_agent/task_prompt.md

 - Users could ask general questions or specific quetions related to current receipts with image data or receipts that are saved to databases and trackable through IMAGE-ID.

-- For general questions that require factual responses, call the `web_search_agent` tool to find a few pieces of relevant info on the given question and present the answer with citations.
+- For general questions that require factual responses, call the `web_search_agent` tool to find a few pieces of relevant info on the given question. **ALWAYS** present the response from the `web_search_agent` tool **as is** **with the inline citations and referenced URLs** under the final response section so users can click on them and browse by themselves.

 - For questions that require understanding of current or previous receipts, use `search_relevant_receipts_by_natural_language_query` and `get_receipt_data_by_image_id` to search relevant receipts.
 - ALWAYS add additional filter after using `search_relevant_receipts_by_natural_language_query`